 I am a lucky guy to have many activities that I find interesting.
 I grew up enjoying trains.
 Everyone in our Fishkill, New York neighborhood had a Lionel train and it was fun to watch the daily freight on the nearby New Haven branch line.
 While in grade school, I discovered photography and was so proud of my Brownie 120 box camera with only one control.....the shutter.
 As a freshman college student, I was thrilled when I bought my first real camera, a Minolta SRT 101.
 The MKT Railroad had a division yard close by and in those times, no one seemed to mind if you took some photos.
 The SLR with interchangeable lens started my Railfan life .
 After graduate school, I landed a job that allowed me to combine my love of trains and travel.
 In 1986, my buddies and I flew to Calgary, Alberta and crossed British Columbia to see ''The Parade of Steam" at Expo 86 in Vancouver.
 We had a great time photographing the Canadian Pacific Railroad and making many new friends who gave us unbelievable access to the railroad.
 Nick Morant would have been proud.
 The scenery was terrific as the green pine trees and red diesels are a tough combination to beat.
 The rocky cliffs and hills along the line provided great vistas for the trains nearby and I explored different spots searching for that calendar shot.
 My buddies said I "climbed like a billy goat" and that evolved into Williamghoat.
-Sweet Thing has been patient with my hobby and handed out multiple "kitchen passes" over the years letting me run off on a variety of crazy railroad expeditions.
+"Sweet Thing" has been patient with my hobby and handed out multiple "kitchen passes" over the years letting me run off on a variety of crazy railroad expeditions.
 As I grow older, wiser and less flexible I have toned down my wild ways.
-More civilized travel has become the norm and the purchase of a ranch has opened the window for wildlife photography.
+More civilized travel has become the norm and Landscapes are now my prime photo interest.
 ST is a wonderful life partner and on occasion will even carry my tripod.